MCdeamon7/data-generator/README.md

 -   The label only return ok, the possible attacks are still to be implemented

 Copy_paste.ipynb only contain the single core version of the code, i was sentimental and didn't want to delete it :'3

+The .yml files are for ingesting in elastic/opensearch the data, pls see the documentation to learn more.